 About our specialty pharmacies

-Baylor Health Enterprises operates 31 outpatient pharmacies within the Baylor Scott & White (BSW) Health System, including the URAC- and ACHC-accredited BSW Specialty Pharmacy.
+Baylor Scott & White Health Enterprises operates 31 outpatient pharmacies within the Baylor Scott & White (BSW) Health System, including four locations with URAC- and ACHC-specialty pharmacy accreditation designations.

-Our Specialty Care Team consists of registered pharmacists, certified pharmacy technicians, and nurse care managers, who together assist our patients at each step in the process of obtaining their medications and serve as a bridge between the patient, prescriber, and insurance plan.
+Our Specialty Care Team consists of registered pharmacists, certified pharmacy technicians and nurse care managers, who together assist our patients at each step in the process of obtaining and successfully using their medications - serving as a bridge between the patient, prescriber, pharmacy and insurance plan.

-Services include insurance benefit investigations, prior authorization assistance, patient copay assistance program support, delivery options, and clinical support services to patients across multiple specialties including but not limited dermatology, gastroenterology, rheumatology, neurology, oncology, and endocrinology.
+Services include insurance benefit investigations, prior authorization assistance, patient copay assistance program support, delivery option management, and clinical support services to patients across multiple specialties including but not limited dermatology, gastroenterology, rheumatology, neurology, oncology, and endocrinology.

-BSW Specialty Pharmacy has URAC accreditation status as an achievement of high-quality services and adherence to the industry’s best practices.
+BSW Specialty Pharmacy has URAC and ACHC accreditation status as an achievement of high-quality services and adherence to the industry’s best practices.

 Curriculum